stuebersystems/doc.quattropod.en/docs/ports.md

 ![Extract the files](/assets/img/PortQryUI_extract.png)

-* You don't need to install `PortQueryUI.exe`, simply run it by double clicking on it:
+* You don`t need to install `PortQueryUI.exe`, simply run it by double clicking on it:

 ![PortQueryUI.exe Double click to start](/assets/img/portqueryui.exe.png)